danielharrell/open-eyes-lect-2017-18/Open.md

 <!-- Note: later I could use "inside-out" to explore
 self-transcendence rather than self-containment".-->

-Or put the opposite way around: it is when we possess the world, and in that sense enclose it, that we can open ourselves to it---from inside out.
-When the world is already there, it can fill our eyes---from within---to open them.  <!-- Look up past formulations and re-use.
-E.g., every case of being open is really a case of being closed.
+Or put the other way around: it is when we possess the world, and in that sense enclose it, that we can open ourselves to it---from inside out.
+When the world is already there, it can fill our eyes---from within---to open them.
-But now it is a case of being closed that makes openness possible.--> And since being open in this sense is the result of---even the *look* of---being closed, etc. every case of being open, then, is more deeply a case of being closed, when being open is a *result* of, even the *look* of being closed.Being open is a result of being closed: its look. etc. And every way we have of being open is thus a way of being closed that *looks* open, and gives that look to everything we call *open*.
-Or to put this another way: we are *enclosed* in openness---a predicament captured well, I think, in this description by Francis Wolff, a contemporary philosopher:
+Every being open, in this sense, is a result of being closed, even *the look* of being closed; and thus a case of being closed.
+(Keep earlier language of look: where our every way of being open is a way of being closed that looks open, and gives that look to everything we call open.
+It is as if we were somehow *enclosed* in openness) ---a predicament captured well, I think, in this description by Francis Wolff, a contemporary philosopher:

 > Everything is inside because in order to think anything whatsoever, it is necessary to ‘be able to be conscious of